maxmurder/OpenEVA/_drafts/05-2017/UserStorytimeII.md

 All development work done on OpenEVA should tracked via issues in our tracking database.
 Code development, feature requests and bugs will be described as issues, which can then be implemented and fixed by developers.
 Issues should be concise descriptions of the bug or feature, following a well defined structure.
 The issue database will be public and users will be allowed to submit bug reports and feature requests.
 However issues will need approval by the core development team before being accepted into the project's body of work.

 Issue tracking may happen in the default github project issues, which can serve most open source projects well.
 However, I would like to set up a <a href="https://www.redmine.org/">Redmine</a> as it is has a ton of great features and can support much of the  OpenEVA community, documentation and development infrastructure.
+This will require infrastructure of its own.

+We will need some way for developers to efficiently test and distribute new builds of the code.
+I want to develop a modern deployment and test automation framework for OpenEVA.
+I have some professional experience working with environment and integration automation solutions such as <a href="https://www.docker.com/">Docker</a> and <a href="https://buildbot.net/">BuildBot</a>.

+I don't really have the hardware required for this, but I should be able to leverage <a href="https://aws.amazon.com/">AWS</a> for hosting virtual servers.